pyeventsourcing/eventsourcing/docs/topics/user_guide/domainmodel.rst

 The entity base classes can also be extended by adding "command" methods that publish events.
 In general, the arguments of a command will be used to perform some work.
 Then, the result of the work will be used to construct a domain event that represents what happened.
-And then the domain event will be applied and published.
+And then, the domain event will be applied and published.

 Methods like this, for example the ``set_password()`` method of the ``User`` entity below, normally have no return value.
 The method creates an encoded string from a raw password, and then uses the ``change_attribute()`` method to